adamd3/CF_Varsity/README.md

 # CF_Varsity
-This repository contains used for analysis of Cystic Fibrosis Varsity project data.
+This repository contains code used for analysis of Cystic Fibrosis Varsity project data.

 ## Instructions